Santa Cruz County Planning Commission

 The County Planning Commission acts as an advisory body to the County Board of Supervisors on matters concerning growth, development, housing and environmental conservation.
 The Commission has been established pursuant to the California Government Code and County Code Chapter 2.74.

 The Planning Commission is composed of five members and five alternates; one of each from the five Supervisorial Districts.
 The Board of Supervisors appoints these commissioners and alternates for a period of four years.
+The current Planning Commissioners are:

 The functions of the Planning Commission include the following: